alphagov/government-service-design-manual/Copy and content/styleguide.md

     1.2 Addressing the user
     -----------------------

-    Address the user as ‘you’ where possible.
-Content on the site often makes a direct appeal to citizens and businesses to get involved or take action, eg: ‘You can contact HMRC by phone and email’ or ‘Pay your car tax.’
+    Address the user as 'you' where possible.
+Content on the site often makes a direct appeal to citizens and businesses to get involved or take action, eg: 'You can contact HMRC by phone and email' or 'Pay your car tax.'

     Style differences
     -----------------

-    Mainstream: Don’t use ‘we’, ‘I’, ‘our’, ‘us’.\
+    Mainstream: Don't use 'we', 'I', 'our', 'us'.\
-     Inside Government: Use ‘we’ if the ‘we’ is obvious from the context, eg it’s clearly a department or the government.
+     Inside Government: Use 'we' if the 'we' is obvious from the context, eg it's clearly a department or the government.

     1.3 Be concise
     --------------